Dr Will Mason

 Will has experience of teaching across a wide range of substantive and research methods courses.
 He currently convenes modules on the principles of research design, advanced qualitative methods and interdisciplinarity.

 Will鈥檚 teaching philosophy is closely informed by both critical pedagogy and an ethic of care.
-This emphasises (i) the value of extending and enriching knowledge in dialogue and (ii) doing so in ways that promote mutual understanding and growth.
-Will is committed to the enhancement of enjoyment in and through his teaching.
-His educational practice seeks to maximise enjoyment by (i) creating inclusive learning environments (ii) actively seeking and responding to student feedback and (iii) creating opportunities for students to practice their craft, in experiential learning encounters.
+This emphasises the value of extending and enriching knowledge in dialogue and doing so in ways that promote mutual understanding and growth.
+Will is committed to enhancing enjoyment in and through his teaching.
+His educational practice seeks to achieve this by (i) creating inclusive learning environments (ii) actively seeking and responding to student feedback and (iii) creating opportunities for students to practice their craft, in experiential learning encounters.

 PhD Supervision